 The Limehouse Project is an Equal Opportunities Employer.

-Applications will not be accepted after 12th March 2018.
-Interviews will take place 19th to 22nd March 2018.
+Applications will not be accepted after 1st June 2018.

-For more information about this job, please click for the recruitment pack here.
+For more information about this job, please click for the job advert: Job advert for Third in Charge.

 Hundreds of volunteers have dedicated their time, energy and expertise to improving the lives of thousands of local people and families who, whether due to poverty, social marginalisation or racial discrimination, often find themselves unable to access the help, support and guidance they need.
 The Limehouse Project was founded by three inspirational volunteers, so it is only fitting that volunteers continue to lie at the very heart of all we do.